-W29 The Bible and Psychology.
+W51 The Bible and Psychology.
 This course aims to assist students interested in psychology in developing a world view which is both consistent with such Christian concepts as creation, fall, and redemption and with the scientific method as it is applied to psychology.
 The course examines different Christian approaches to integration.
-Selected psychological theories will be studied in the light of different theological and scientific approaches.
-Readings will be primarily of a theological nature but will include a work dealing explicitly with integration.
-Two papers will be required, one of which will be presented orally in class, and a final examination.
+Selected psychological theories are studied in the light of different theological and scientific approaches.
+Readings are primarily of a theological nature but include a work dealing explicitly with integration.
+Two papers are required, one of which is presented orally in class, and a final examination.
 Prerequisite: Psychology 151.
-Mr. E. Johnson
+Mr. E. Johnson.